-The decision on whether to escalate engagement will initially rest with the individual stock champion in discussion with the IE. In the past, engagement has typically entailed initiating a call or meeting with senior management of the company in question to deal with the specific matter of concern or a formal letter to the company outlining the particular issue and expressing Walter Scott's favoured course of action.
-Where there are concerns regarding management's remuneration, Walter Scott will generally seek to engage with the Chairperson of the Remuneration Committee.
+The decision on whether to escalate engagement will initially rest with the individual stock champion in discussion with the ISC.
+The nature of the engagement and the agreed objectives will therefore vary from company to company.
+All engagement, however, is approached in the context of Walter Scott's investment approach that seeks to identify and invest in companies capable of meaningful, sustainable growth over the long term.
+In the past, engagement has typically entailed initiating a call or meeting with senior management of the company in question to deal with the specific matter of concern or a formal letter to the company outlining the particular issue and expressing Walter Scott's favoured course of action.
+That initial letter outlining our concerns, objectives and hopes will typically lead to a meeting with the company.
+In several instances, the dialogue thereafter has stretched over numerous meetings and calls, sometimes over years.
+Engagement is typically conducted with senior management but on occasion, we have initiated conversations with non-executive Directors and also responded to requests from non-executive Directors.
+The route to engaging on very specific items will necessarily vary depending on the circumstances.
+For example, where there are concerns regarding management's remuneration, Walter Scott will generally seek to engage with the Chairperson of the Remuneration Committee.

 Situations where Walter Scott would engage with investee companies in collaboration with other institutional investors are likely to be rare as it is Walter Scott's preference to engage on an individual basis.
-However, collective engagement would be considered where such action is deemed to be in the best interest of clients.
-The firm's Investment Directors are the appropriate contacts in regard to any proposed collective engagement.
-The IE must approve any collective engagement or the initiation of any such engagement by Walter Scott.
+However, collaborative engagement would be considered where such action is deemed to be in the best interest of clients.
+The firm's ISC is the appropriate contact in regard to any proposed collaborative engagement.
 Whilst Walter Scott strives to achieve constructive and regular communication with investee companies, Walter Scott's usual, and strong preference is to avoid being in receipt of Material Non-Public Information (MNPI).
 The firm believes that it must place its independence and its ability to trade on client's behalf above all, without the necessary limits imposed when in receipt of MNPI.
 That said, under certain circumstances the firm may receive MNPI but asks that such information only be conveyed with prior agreement.
-Investee companies are informed via a letter from the Chief Compliance Officer that any communication other than on matters which are already in the public domain be sent to compliance@walterscott.com.
+Investee companies are informed via a letter from the Chief Compliance Officer that any communication, other than on matters that are already in the public domain, be sent to compliance @walterscott.com.

-Walter Scott has established a ring-fenced team (RFT) to process communication related to shareholder engagement which is potentially MNPI such as draft remuneration policies or executive appointments or departures.
+Walter Scott has established a ring-fenced team (RFT) to process communication related to shareholder engagement that is potentially MNPI such as draft remuneration policies or executive appointments or departures.
 The RFT comprises of the Chief Compliance Officer and investment professionals who do not have direct responsibility for making investment decisions or day-to-day responsibility for investee companies.
-On receipt of such information clear procedures are in place to ensure that all necessary steps to comply with regulatory requirements are taken.
+On receipt of such information, clear procedures are in place to ensure that all necessary steps to comply with regulatory requirements are taken.